franzdrs/Solar_drying_with_latent_heat_storage/Fortran90/Latent_heat_storage/Readme.md

 It also contains some sample input and output data files.

 The program takes an input data file.
 In the framework of the present code package, this input file is the output file from the solar air heater program.
-Besides some header lines containing the setup of the solar air heater simulation, each row contains the following data:
+Besides some header lines containing the setup of the solar air heater simulation, each row contains the following data (the names may vary in the file):
 - Date (the date)
 - Hour_min (the time of day)
 - Hour_dec (the time of day in decimal format, e.g. 10:15 is 10.25)